apache/cayenne-website/index.md

 generation, as well as a Velocity-based class generation engine.
 All of these functions can be controlled directly through the CayenneModeler, a fully functional GUI tool.
-No cryptic XML or annotation based configuration is required\!
+No cryptic XML or annotation based configuration is required!
 An entire database schema can be mapped directly to Java objects within minutes, all from the comfort of the GUI-based CayenneModeler.